naivelogic/NFL-smarter-football/PlayerTracking/README.md

 1. Get python3 and Anaconda
 2. Clone Repository
 3. cd to this directory
 4. _Install required packages_ Create a virtual environment via conda called `nfl`, using `./environment.yml`.
-This can be achieved by running the command: `conda env create --name nfl --file environment.yml`
+This can be achieved by running the command: `conda create --name nfl --file environment.yml`
+    - `conda install -c anaconda pyyaml`
 5. Get models and put in `./models` folder

 ```commandline